eclsnowman/HercuLien/Documentation/README.md

  18. In the slot above that insert 4 T-Slot nuts and hand tighten 1 M5x10mm button head screw into each so that the T-Slot nuts do not slide around.

- 19. In the slot aboe that insert 2 T-Slot nuts and hand tighten 1 M5x10mm button head screw into each so that the T-Slot nuts do not slide around.
+ 19. In the slot above that insert 2 T-Slot nuts and hand tighten 1 M5x10mm button head screw into each so that the T-Slot nuts do not slide around.

  20. In the top slot insert 4 T-Slot nuts and hand tighten 1 M5x10mm button head screw into each so that the T-Slot nuts do not slide around.